ysdede/parakeet.js/README.md

 This project builds upon the excellent work of:

 - **[istupakov](https://github.com/istupakov)** - For providing the [ONNX-ASR](https://github.com/istupakov/onnx-asr) repository, which served as the foundation and starting point for this JavaScript implementation
-- **[istupakov/parakeet-tdt-0.6b-v2-onnx](https://huggingface.co/istupakov/parakeet-tdt-0.6b-v2-onnx)** - For the original ONNX model exports and preprocessor implementations that made browser deployment possible
+- **[istupakov/parakeet-tdt-0.6b-v2-onnx](https://huggingface.co/istupakov/parakeet-tdt-0.6b-v2-onnx)** - For the ONNX model exports and preprocessor implementations that made this library possible.
 - **ONNX Runtime Web** - For powering the browser-based inference engine
 - **ONNX Runtime Node** - For enabling high-performance server-side inference